 Don’t Always Trust the Label

-At times, you will find shoes where it is clearly stated that they are slip-resistant, while they carry poor to negligible slip resistance if any at all.
+At times, you’ll find shoes where it is clearly stated that they’re slip-resistant, while they carry poor to negligible slip resistance if any at all.
 Simply stating “slip-resistant” is highly ambiguous.
 It makes no definite statement as to how slip resistant the dress shoes are.

-Always take the extra time to evaluate the tread, fitment, shape, and additional factors such as how secure the heel cap is, as well as how high the heel seat is cut, to ensure the best possible comfort and a truthful non-slip design.
+Always take the extra time to evaluate the tread, fitment, shape, and additional factors such as how secure the heel cap is, as well as how high the heel seat is cut, to ensure the best possible comfort and realistic non-slip design.

 It can be easy to forget all the aspects of our shoes that can make or break the level of comfort we have in them.
-This is especially true with dress shoes because there is such a keen attention paid to the outer look rather than the level of functionality they have to offer.
+This is especially true with dress shoes because there is such keen attention paid to the style rather than the level of functionality they have to offer.

 While you’re shopping for dress shoes, make sure you check both the inner and outer portions for good non-slip quality.
-Using the tips you have received here, you’ll be set well to find shoes with non-slip features both for the bottom of your feet and the bottom of the shoe as you walk.
+Using the tips you have received here, you’ll now know to find shoes with non-slip features both for the bottom of your feet and the bottom of the shoe as you walk.
 Once you’ve found the perfect pair of shoes, you’ll be able to look good and feel comfortable in them.